row of vintage and modern perfume bottles

 1910

-At the annual meeting of the Manufacturing Perfumers’ Association in New York the members predict a bright future for American perfumery and elect John Blocki as first vice president.
+At the annual meeting of the Manufacturing Perfumers’ Association in New York, Blocki is elected first vice president and predicts a bright future for American perfumery.
 Blocki now has perfume manufacturing facilities in Chicago, New York, San Francisco, and Toronto.

 antique postage stamp of panama canal